Jack Deveraux and Jennifer Horton: 1989–90

 Desperate to keep "The Spectator" from printing an exposé on his dirty dealings as a politician, Jack purchased a controlling share and changed his destiny.
 He abandoned his political goals and became a newspaperman.
 At first, Jack's involvement in the paper was purely intended to squelch the truth, but soon he became caught up in the actual business of reporting the truth.

 Jennifer was young and fairly inexperienced in the ways of life.
 Although she had had many puppy-love romances, Jennifer had yet to consummate them, waiting for the "right guy".
 Jennifer began a college internship for Jack as a cub-reporter.
 Her initial feelings towards Jack were unfavorable due to his treatment of Kayla and Melissa, but Jennifer soon learned that her boss had a different side to him.

 Jennifer refused to let Jack make excuses for the terrible things he had done, and she called him on the carpet whenever he tried to use his newspaper to gratuitously hurt people he didn't care for.
 She also gently pushed him to try to get closer to his family.

 Jennifer was dating Emilio Ramirez, a former gang member who had also had some negative dealings with Jack during the days when Jack was actively tormenting Steve and Kayla.

 Jack started to develop feelings for Jennifer and started half-heartedly pursuing her while trying to throw monkey-wrenches into her relationship with Emilio, who he deemed to be a deadbeat and not good enough for her.
 Jennifer didn't seem to return those feelings at first, but began to see that Jack wasn't someone she needed to fear and the two formed an odd friendship.
 Emilio left town after a skirmish involving Adrienne (Jack and Steve's younger sister) and her ex-husband Justin.
-Emilio, who had slept with Adrienne, had tampered with Justin's car, and although he wasn't sent to jail, Jennifer could not be with someone who would do something like that.
+Emilio, who had had sex with Adrienne, had tampered with Justin's car, and although he wasn't sent to jail, Jennifer could not be with someone who would do something like that.

 Jennifer wanted to foster a baby girl named Hannah after Hannah's mom was convicted of robbery and sent to jail for three years.
 Ironically, Hannah's mother had committed the crime so that she would have the shelter of prison when giving birth.
 Jack, who himself felt he had been abandoned by his mother Jo, refused to write an editorial supporting Hannah being with her mother in jail.